piclas-framework/piclas/doc/userguide/030_features_models.md

 ## Particle Tracking

+Three different particle tracking methods are implemented in PICLas and are selected via

+    TrackingMethod = triatracking !
+Define Method that is used for tracking of ! particles:
+                                  ! refmapping (1): reference mapping of particle ! position with (bi-)linear and bezier (curved) ! description of sides.
+                                  ! tracing (2): tracing of particle path with ! (bi-)linear and bezier (curved) description of ! sides.
+                                  ! triatracking (3): tracing of particle path with ! triangle-aproximation of (bi-)linear sides.

-Three different particle tracking methods are implemented in PICLas.
-For conventional computations on linear meshes, the following tracking algorithm is recommended:
+For conventional computations on (bi-, tri-) linear meshes, the following tracking algorithm is recommended:

-    TriaTracking = T
-    DoRefMapping = F
+    TrackingMethod = triatracking

-The option DoRefMapping should be disabled.
 The two alternative tracking routines and their options are described in the following.

-### DoRefMapping (NEEDS UPDATING)
+### DoRefMapping

-    TriaTracking = F
-    DoRefMapping = T
+    TrackingMethod = refmapping

-This method is the slowest implemented method for linear grids and large particle movements.
+This method is the slowest implemented method for linear grids and large particle displacements.
 A particle is mapped into a element to compute the particle position in the reference space.
 This test determines in which element a particle is located.
 Each element has a slightly larger reference space due to tolerance.
 Starting from reference values >=1. the best element is found and used for the hosting element.
 In order to take boundary interactions into account, all BC faces in the halo vicinity of the element are checked for boundary interactions and a boundary condition is performed accordingly.
-This algorithm has a inherent self check.
+This algorithm has an inherent self-check.
 If a boundary condition is not detected, the particle position is located outside of all elements.
-A fall-back algorithm is used to recompute the position and boundary interaction.
+A fall-back algorithm is then used to recompute the position and boundary interaction.
 Periodic domains are only possible for Cartesian meshes.
 The particle position is used for periodic displacements.

 |      Option       | Values |                          Notes                          |